The REST API basics

 #Client ID/secret generation

-Depending on your PIM version, there are two different ways to generate these client IDs/secrets:
+Depending on your PIM version, there are different ways to generate these client IDs/secrets:

 You don't know your PIM version?